Luna Sea: 1992–1994: Breakthrough success; Major label debut with Image, Eden and Mother

 On February 12, 1994, the band performed the tour's final concert at the sold-out 17,000 seat Yokohama Arena.
 On July 21, their third single "Rosier" was released.
 It peaked at number 3, spent 25 weeks on the charts, and was certified gold by the RIAJ.
 In December, the single's promotional video was awarded the "Best Promotional Video" at the 36th Japan Record Awards.
-From August 18 to 20, the band went on a sold-out five-stop tour with Buck-Tick and Soft Ballet.
-On September 21, they released their fourth single "True Blue", which topped the charts, and was certified platinum for selling over four hundred thousand copies.
-Responding to the popularity, Luna Sea released their third album Mother on October 26.
+Between August 9 and 30, the band went on a sold-out five-stop tour with Soft Ballet and Buck-Tick titled LSB.
+It is now looked at as a legendary tour in Japanese rock, not only due to the three headlining acts coming together, but because the then up-and-coming guest acts, The Yellow Monkey, L'Arc-en-Ciel, The Mad Capsule Markets and Die in Cries, all went on to achieve success.
+On September 21, Luna Sea released their fourth single "True Blue", which topped the charts, and was certified platinum for selling over four hundred thousand copies.
+Responding to the popularity, the band released their third album Mother on October 26.
 It peaked at number 2, spent 30 weeks on the charts, and eventually sold more than half a million copies.
 In December they performed at the Osaka-jō Hall, and three times, of which two were consecutive, at the Nippon Budokan.